-During the three months ended March 31, 2008, our total revenues were \$18.1 million, which represents a 10% decrease from the same period in 2007.
-Our net income for the first quarter of 2008 was \$2.0 million, compared to \$1.5 million for the first quarter of 2007.
-Cash flow used in operating activities was \$3.7 million primarily as a result of increases in accounts receivable and inventories coupled with a decrease in accrued expenses.
-As of March 31, 2008, we had \$90.4 million in cash, cash equivalents and short-term investments, a \$5.2 million decrease from December 31, 2007.
+During the first six months of 2008, our total revenues were \$37.0 million, which represents an 11% decrease from the same period in 2007.
+Our net loss for the six months ended June 30, 2008 was \$242,000, compared to net income of \$2.4 million for the six months ended June 30, 2007.
+Our net loss during the first six months of 2008 includes a \$4.9 million payment received from Schering-Plough Healthcare Products, Inc. ("Schering-Plough") as a result of our licensing and settlement agreement entered into to resolve our patent infringement litigation, which has been recorded in other income.
+Net income during the first six months of 2007 includes a pre-tax gain of \$1.4 million related to the sale of our investment in a privately-held nonaffiliated company.
+Cash flow used in operating activities for the six months ended June 30, 2008, was \$1.9 million primarily as a result of increases in accounts receivable and inventories coupled with a decrease in accounts payable and accrued expenses.
+As of June 30, 2008, we had \$91.0 million in cash, cash equivalents and short-term investments, a \$4.5 million decrease from December 31, 2007.

-Sales into the infectious disease testing market increased in the first quarter of 2008 as a result of increased demand for our OraQuick ADVANCE® HIV-1/2 test.
-This increase resulted largely from increased sales directly to various public health organizations, which reflects continued growth of our base business and incremental sales resulting from the testing initiatives funded by the Centers for Disease Control and Prevention ("CDC") and directed to the populations disproportionately affected by HIV/AIDS.
+Sales into the infectious disease testing market increased in the first six months of 2008 as a result of increased demand for our OraQuick ADVANCE® HIV-1/2 test.
+This increase resulted largely from increased sales directly to various public health organizations, which reflects continued growth of our base business and incremental sales resulting from the testing initiatives funded by the Centers for Disease Control and Prevention ("CDC") and directed to populations disproportionately affected by HIV/AIDS.